 Chipotle is one of the most beloved chains in the U.S., yet only a few short years ago, the company was plagued by potentially ruinous health concerns.
 Here’s how it reclaimed its title as the king of Mexican fast food.

-As we look back on a hugely successful year for the burrito chain, it’s worth remembering that as recently as 2018 Chipotle’s brand was utterly tainted by an association with E. coli and other kitchen nightmares.
+The story of Chipotle has certainly been one of boom and bust.
+As we look back on a hugely successful year for the burrito chain, it’s worth remembering that as recently as 2018, Chipotle’s brand was utterly tainted by an association with E. coli and other kitchen nightmares.
 The incident was the most widely publicized, but by no means the only outbreak of its kind and the results for Chipotle’s reputation were disastrous.
 A report at the time found that as many as 60% of the chain’s previously loyal customers “actively” avoided the chain upon hearing the news.

 Much of the praise for the company’s astonishing comeback since then can be directed toward Brian Niccol, who was appointed CEO in 2018.
 Under Niccol’s leadership, Chipotle has managed to shed its pariah status and regain its place near the top of the fast-food pyramid.
 Niccol’s strategy placed heavy emphasis on three aspects of the business: marketing, digital sales, and the company’s 2,500 physical locations themselves.